-When the temperatures drop to freezing, it’s a common practice to trudge outside, start up your car and let it idle for a little while before heading off to work or the store.
+When the temperatures drop to freezing, it’s a common practice to trudge outside, start up your car and let it idle for a while before heading off to work or the store.
 However, does this routine have any benefits?

 A Once-Needed Practice